samo-e/ProfComp---Digital-Prescriptions-via-tokens/README.md

 ![Screenshot of Submitting work for a scenario](static/images/screenshots/student/ss-22-submit-work.png)

 Here, you can:
- - Go back an review the patient's ASL
+ - Go back and review the patient's ASL
  - Review scenario instructions and your assigned tasks.
  - Submit your completed work, including explanations of your approach and any challenges.
  - Upload supporting documents (PDF, Word, or text; max 10MB each).